 In the top end of the Northern Territory there are officially two seasons – the Wet and the Dry.
-A ‘clean and green’ southern temperate standard to go with the linear concept of Developing the North has tried to change this to the Green Season and the Fire Season.
+A ‘clean and green’ southern temperate standard of Green Season and Fire Season fits a linear concept of Developing the North.

-Local Aboriginal people know that there are several seasons but for our simplistic ‘civilised’mindset, they have brought it down to seven.
-Larrakia seasons have been mapped out beautifully online beginning with the Monsoon season – Dalay – which we are in the middle of.
+Larrakia seasons have been mapped out beautifully online beginning with the Monsoon season – Dalay – that we are now entering.

 In Dinidjanggama, from mid July to early August, traditional fire management takes place to open up woodlands for people and large animals to settle – in between hunting and grazing in the grasslands.

 Late August into early September, ground birds begin to nest.
 Burning should end.

 Traditional fire management (of experienced fire custodians walking around small areas with grass-stemmed fire sticks and burning only those areas that will produce food sustainably) has given way to a white-man version driven by large-scale petrol-power.
 Toyota and helicopter incendiaries.